 - Facilitate meetings such as Retrospectives and Sprint planning meetings

-- TDD/BDD workshops, where I use live coding and exercises to illustrate what TDD (test-driven development) and BDD (behaviour-driven developmenet) means in practice.
+- Tech practices workshops, where I use live coding and exercises to illustrate agile technical practices such as TDD (test-driven development), Pair Programming, Continuous Delivery, and provide an environment in which people can practice these techniques.

 Upcoming public events & courses